This is just a quick bump-by-bump rundown of where I’m at in the process of getting a hysterectomy.

 I obtained a support letter from Dr. Preece to satisfy MSP’s requirement.

-I did some reading at WebMD to familiarize myself with the different types of hysterectomy procedures.
+I did some reading to familiarize myself with the different types of hysterectomy procedures.
 Total laparoscopic is what I would like to have.
 A friend sent me Total Laparoscopic Hysterectomy for Female-to-Male Transsexuals, a very good article on the subject.